Sung-Huan/ANNOgesic/docs/source/installation.rst

 ============

 There are three ways to install ANNOgesic.
 Please refer to the following sections.
-Only Dockerfiles can install the requirments automatically.
+Only Docker can install the requirments automatically.
 If you install ANNOgesic through other ways, please install the pre-required tools by yourself.